Anurag313y/Chess_AI-using-alpha-beta-pruning/README.md

    Min-max algorithm:
-   This algorithm is used in game playing & uses DFS traversal to explore the decision tree.
-One player is called Maximizer and    other is called Minimizer.
-Here maximizer will take maximum value while minimizer will take minimum value.
+   This algorithm is used in game playing & uses DFS traversal to explore the decision tree.<br/>One player is called Maximizer and    other is called Minimizer.
+Here maximizer will take maximum<br/> value while minimizer will take minimum value.
-   In this algorithm both player will try to get maximum benifits and trying to minimize the profit of his opponent player.
+   In this algorithm both player will try to get maximum benifits<br/> and trying to minimize the profit of his opponent player.

-   This will decide which move has to be taken by checking all the possible valid moves & their board value .
+   This will decide which move has to be taken by checking all the possible valid<br/> moves & their board value .
    <img src="https://github.com/Anurag313y/Chess_AI-using-alpha-beta-pruning/blob/master/img/minmax.png" width="600"/>

    Alpha-Beta Pruning :
-   It removes all the nodes which are not really affecting the final decision but making algorithm slow.
+   It removes all the nodes which are not really affecting the final decision but making<br/> algorithm slow.
 Hence by pruning these nodes, it makes the algorithm fast.
     <img src="https://github.com/Anurag313y/Chess_AI-using-alpha-beta-pruning/blob/master/img/alphabeta.png" width="600"/>